BojanaArsovska/TDTA/README.md

 Before you can install PMD, PyDriller, and other Python modules, make sure your system has:

 1. **Java:** PMD requires Java to run.
 If you haven't installed it yet, you can download and install the latest version of Java from the official Oracle website.
-2. **Python and pip:** PyDriller and other modules are Python libraries and can be installed via pip.
-Make sure you have both Python and pip installed on your system.
+2. **Python3 and pip:** PyDriller and other modules are Python libraries and can be installed via pip.
+Make sure you have both Python3 and pip installed on your system.

 ## Installing PMD